jegot/frankAInstein/README.md

 ### Training

 * In-depth READMEs for training and datasets have been made for your convenience.
 Please find them below:
-  * TRAINING : training/README.md
+  * Model training, LoRA information: training/README.md
-  * DATASETS : data/README.md
+  * Datasets used, preprocessing, pair generation: data/README.md

 ## Project Structure